cloudmesh-community/fa18-523-83/project-report/report.md

 ![Count of Customer by Age](images/fa18-523-83-age_count_customer_training.PNG){#fig:agecounttraining}

-+@fig:attributescounttraining shows overall distribution of the count of customers that experienced past due, the count of customers that have open credit and real estate lines, and the count of customers that have dependents other than themselves.
++@fig:attributescounttraining shows the overall distribution of the count of customers that experienced past due, the count of customers that have open credit and real estate lines, and the count of customers that have dependents other than themselves.
 Most of the distributions are right-skewed, the majority